turboflakes/crunch/README.md

 For Nominators in private or public rooms check their chosen Validators rewards performance

-For Pool Operators to ensure that all selected validators payout on time so that pool members could claim their rewards.
+For Pool Operators to ensure that all active validators selected - active pool nominees - payout on time.
+An additional guarantee for Pool members that Pool operatos act in members best interests.

 ## Installation